vsglhs2/alternative-media-controls/README.md

 - restart video (?)
 - chapter information
 - metadata information
+- volume regulation (override audio element?)
+- seek widget (?)
+- in locked mode show only one notification, otherwise, as much, as need (?)
+- use chapters for showing previous and next track (?)
+- maybe use silent audio to force showing pause button on firefox android (?)

 # Possible ways to organize interactions
 1. Play/pause sequencing (short + long presses)